 The number one responsibility is towards your family’s financial well-being.
 Prioritise necessities such as housing, education, and healthcare while setting aside a portion for emergencies.

 Make informed financial decisions by researching and comparing options before making significant purchases or investments.
-Instil a sense of financial responsibility in your children by involving them in age-appropriate discussions about money and teaching them the value of saving.
+Instill a sense of financial responsibility in your children by involving them in age-appropriate discussions about money and teaching them the value of saving.

 Lead by example by demonstrating responsible spending habits, saving consistently, and avoiding unnecessary debt.